WordlessEcho/Noto-CJK-VF-Magisk/README.md

 ## [notocjk Magisk Module](https://github.com/simonsmh/notocjk) Differences
 This module inculdes demi-light weight that Android developers won't use.
 Because Roboto (Default font of Latin characters on Android) doesn't have this weight.

-notocjk use Noto Serif CJK subset to avoid GitHub file size limit of signle file.
+notocjk use Noto Serif CJK subset to avoid GitHub file size limit of single file.
 This module split it as two part.

 ## Try variable
 [Variable Font Test](https://github.com/WordlessEcho/Variable-Font-Test)